 Q1: What is the level of implementation of various project team members’ prescribed roles and responsibilities at the concept and viability stage?

-Q2: What is the level of implementation of the available digital tools for integration and collaboration during the Concept and Viability stage?
+Q2: What is the level of implementation of the available digital tools for integration and collaboration during the concept and viability stage?

 Objectives

-To determine the level of which project team members’ implement their prescribed roles at the concept and viability stage.
+To determine the level at which project team members implement their prescribed roles at the concept and viability stages.

 To appraise digital tools of integration and collaboration used by the various team members.